humhub/documentation/docs/professional-edition/ee.md

 ### JWT

-JWT SSO provides a single sign own mechanism to automatically log in your users by a JWT Token.
+JWT SSO provides a single sign-on mechanism to automatically log in your users by a JWT Token.

 More information:
 - https://jwt.io/